CAVWV - Coalition of Allied Vietnam War Veterans

 • State of Minnesota >

-• Veteran defined >
+• Veteran, defined >

-• VA 38, Part 38,
+• Amended tite 38, Part 38, analysis and arguments >

 • Inclusive Recognition